Hyperobjekt/seda-site/content/methods/sections/raw-data.md

 From the data provided, we use data for:

-- All 50 state and DC
+- All 50 states, DC, and Puerto Rico*
 - School years 2008-09 through 2017-18
 - Grades 3-8
 - Math and Reading Language Arts (RLA)
 - Various subgroups of students: all students, racial/ethnic subgroups, gender subgroups, economic subgroups, etc.

+*_Though Puerto Rico assessments are used in SEDA, estimates for Puerto Rico students are not yet published in the publicly available data shared via edopportunity.org.
+Math estimates for Puerto Rico are set to be released in the Fall of 2021._

-For details on missing data, see the <a href="/papers/SEDA_documentation_v30_DRAFT09212019.pdf" target="_blank" rel="noopener noreferrer">SEDA Technical Documentation</a>.
+For details on states, grades, or years missing from the data, see the <a href="https://stacks.stanford.edu/file/druid:db586ns4974/seda_documentation_4.1.pdf" target="_blank" rel="noopener noreferrer">SEDA Technical Documentation</a>.

-The data also contain NCES identifiers, which allow the information to be linked to other databases or combined into different aggregations (e.g., school districts, counties, etc.).
-Because schools, districts, counties, commuting zones, and metropolitan statistical areas occasionally change NCES IDs over the years in our data, we developed SEDA IDs that are stable over time.
-In other words, if the same school was identified by two different NCES IDs in EDFacts, we assign it a single SEDA School ID.
-Using their stable SEDA IDs, we assign each school to a school district, county, commuting zone, metropolitan statistical area, and state based on their geographic location.
-For example, if a school is physically located inside the boundary of a school district, it is assigned that school district’s SEDA ID.
-Special education schools are not assigned to districts, counties, commuting zones, or metropolitan statistical areas.
-See the <a href="/help-faq/" target="_blank" rel="noopener noreferrer">FAQs</a> and the <a href="https://stacks.stanford.edu/file/druid:db586ns4974/seda_documentation_4.0.pdf" target="_blank" rel="noopener noreferrer">SEDA Technical Documentation</a> for more details.
-You can also use the published crosswalk on our <a href="/get-the-data/" target="_blank" rel="noopener noreferrer">Get The Data</a> page to see what schools are assigned to each higher aggregation.
+Schools and districts are identified by NCES IDs, which can be linked to other data sources such as the Common Core of Data (CCD).
+Following the CCD’s guidelines, we create a stable school identifier we call the SEDA school ID.
+To create stable district identifiers, called SEDA LEA IDs, we use the school’s most recent geographical information and the most recent school district the school was observed in (see the <a href="https://stacks.stanford.edu/file/druid:db586ns4974/seda_documentation_4.1.pdf" target="_blank" rel="noopener noreferrer">SEDA Technical Documentation</a> for exceptions to that rule) based on the 2019 elementary and unified school district boundaries from EDGE.
+Similarly, we use the most recent county, metropolitan area, commuting zone, and state for each school to ensure stability over time.
+Note that SEDA includes special education schools (as defined by CCD) in school and state level data only (i.e. they are not included in district, county, metropolitan statistical area, or commuting zone level data).
+See the <a href="/help-faq/" target="_blank" rel="noopener noreferrer">FAQs</a> and the <a href="https://stacks.stanford.edu/file/druid:db586ns4974/seda_documentation_4.1.pdf" target="_blank" rel="noopener noreferrer">SEDA Technical Documentation</a> for more details.
+You can also use the published crosswalk on our <a href="/get-the-data/" target="_blank" rel="noopener noreferrer">Get The Data</a> page to obtain the stable or time-varying geographical information for years 2009-2019.

-Below is a mock-up of the data format:
+Below is a mock-up of the proficiency data format we use in school estimation: